• Recipes

 Storage

-Microwave: Place the donburi in a microwave-safe bowl and cover loosely with a lid or damp paper towel to retain moisture.
-Heat on medium power in 1-minute intervals, stirring between each round to make sure everything warms evenly.
-Keep going until the donburi is piping hot all the way through.
+• Microwave: Place the donburi in a microwave-safe bowl and cover loosely with a lid or damp paper towel to keep in moisture.
+Heat on medium power in 1-minute intervals, stirring in between so it warms evenly.
+Continue until the donburi is piping hot all the way through.

-Skillet: For a slightly better texture, reheat in a skillet over medium heat.
-Add a splash of water or a tiny drizzle of oil to prevent sticking.
-Stir gently until the rice and vegan beef are thoroughly heated - this usually takes about 5–7 minutes.
+• Skillet: For better texture, reheat in a pan over medium heat.
+Add a splash of water or a little oil to prevent sticking, and stir gently until the rice and vegan beef are hot, about 5-7 minutes.

-In either case, make sure the donburi is steaming hot throughout before serving.
-This isn’t just about taste, it’s also important for food safety.
+In both cases, make sure the donburi is steaming hot before serving.
+This is not only for taste but also for food safety.

 FAQ

-Absolutely!
-Use tamari instead of soy sauce for a gluten-free version.
+Yes, you can.
+Use tamari instead of soy sauce for a gluten-free version, and make sure your mirin is certified gluten-free.

 See more Main dishes →